scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 user to link our cloud api account to the  Sumatra tool.
-This platform main focus is to provide standard and generic ways for scientists to make some differenciation procedures that will allow them to assess if a simulation is repeatable, reproducible, irrepeatable, irreproducible or if its an ungoing research.
+This platform main focus is to provide standard and generic ways for scientists to make some differenciation procedures that will allow them to assess if a simulation is repeatable, reproducible, non-repeatable, non-reproducible or if its an ungoing research.
 Some metrics have been provided to determine the degree of those features from the atomic records during the executions of the simulation.
 A differenciation request as been provided and is a sort of hand shake between